NVIDIA/spark-rapids/docs/FAQ.md

 ### Is Adaptive Query Execution (AQE) Supported?

 In the 0.2 release, AQE is supported but all exchanges will default to the CPU.
-As of the 0.3 release, running on Spark 3.0.1 and higher any operation that is supported on GPU will stay on the GPU when AQE is enabled.
+As of the 0.3 release, running on Spark 3.0.1 and higher any operation that is supported on GPU will now stay on the GPU when AQE is enabled.

 ### Are cache and persist supported?